Course Schedule and Academic Calendar

-- Can enroll for entirely online courses for fall 2022 or submit vaccination documentation to Student Affairs to take in-person on-campus courses.
+- Can enroll for entirely online courses for spring 2023 or submit vaccination documentation to Student Affairs to take in-person on-campus courses.

 Types of Courses Offered

 Sometimes called asynchronous online learning.
-This type of course happens entirely online, through Blackboard, without virtual meeting times.
+This type of course happens entirely online, through Brightspace, without virtual meeting times.
 Your instructor will provide materials for reading, lectures for viewing, assignments, and exams for evaluation.
 You will have the ability to access and satisfy these requirements within a flexible time frame with clear deadlines.
 Methods of asynchronous online learning include self-guided lesson modules, streaming video content, virtual libraries, posted lecture notes, and exchanges across discussion boards.

 Online w/Scheduled Meet Times

 Sometimes called synchronous online learning.
 This type of course incorporates the kind of learning that happens in real time.
 The schedule shows you the day and the time, but the place is online.
-This means that you, your classmates, and your instructor interact in a virtual environment, through Blackboard, at a specific time.
+This means that you, your classmates, and your instructor interact in a virtual environment, through Brightspace, at a specific time.
 You will need to make room in your weekly schedule for these classes the same way you would a traditional face-to-face class.
 Methods of synchronous online learning include video conferencing, teleconferencing, live chatting, and live-streaming lectures as well as online materials such as readings, videos.
 Online submission of assignments may be required.

 Hybrid - On and Off Campus

 A hybrid course has an online component and an on-campus component.
 The schedule shows you the day, time, and location of your on-campus requirement.
-The online requirements are made available through Blackboard.
+The online requirements are made available through Brightspace.
 Class size will be carefully structured to limit the number of people in one space at a time.
 Careful social distancing protocols will be followed.